dustinspecker/generator-ng-poly/README.md

     - Angular Route, UI Router
   * Unit testing
     - Jasmine (Karma as the test runner) for AngularJS
+    - Mocha with Chai (Karma as the test runner) for AngularJS
   * e2e testing
     - Protractor for AngularJS
   * Frameworks